Shieldine/git-profile/README.md

 Available Commands:
   add         Add a new profile
-  check       Display the currently set credentials completion  Generate the autocompletion script for the specified shell config      Edit profile configuration file help        Help about any command init        Automatically set credentials for current repository list        List profiles rm          Remove existing profiles set         Set profile for current repository or globally tempset     Set credentials without defining a profile unset       Reset credential config to none update      Update an existing profile
+  check       Display the currently set attributes completion  Generate the autocompletion script for the specified shell config      Edit profile configuration file help        Help about any command init        Automatically set attributes for current repository list        List profiles rm          Remove existing profiles set         Set profile for current repository or globally tempset     Set attributes without defining a profile unset       Reset attribute config to none update      Update one or multiple profiles

 Flags:
   -h, --help      help for git-profile